Discovery of Ancient Globular Cluster Candidates in the Relic, a Quiescent Galaxy at $z=2.5$: Methods

-Given the complex background light surrounding the GC candidates, we opt to use background-subtracted images for the photometric analysis, with both the neighboring galaxies and smooth light profile of the main Relic subtracted out (Figure~\ref{fig:image}, right).
-We perform photometry on these background-subtracted, psf-convolved images within circular apertures of 0.16$^{\prime\prime}$ diameter owing to the compact nature of the clusters (see Section~\ref{sec:sizes} for more details); such a small aperture maximizes the SNR recovered for the extracted photometry of compact sources.
-In order to correct to total flux, we estimate the aperture correction by measuring the amount of light from F444W UNCOVER empirical PSF curve of growth that falls outside of a radius of 0.08$^{\prime\prime}$.
-The value of this correction factor is 2.72 for all PSF homogenized filters.
-All fluxes are corrected for galactic extinction, with a maximum correction of 0.02 ABmag in F070W.
-Finally, the flux densities are further systematically down-weighted by the magnification factor at the location of the Relic, $\mu=2.75$.
+We experiment with two alternative approaches to the cluster photometry.
+First, we perform photometry on a globally background-subtracted image with the host galaxy light of the Relic removed using the elliptical modeling approach for bCGs described in \citet{Weaver2024}, as shown in the right panel of Figure~\ref{fig:image}).
+While a local background subtraction may more robustly handle any residual features that the host galaxy model does not capture, potentially leading to biased flux estimates, this default approach runs the risk of over-subtracting the background if the host galaxy light has a steep gradient.
+Modeling out the host galaxy light adds six additional sources to the sample owing to the slightly higher flux values and consequently SNRs (teal circles in Figure~\ref{fig:image}; ID3, ID9, ID15, ID18, ID24, and ID31); while we note these sources, we do not include them in our final sample.

+Second, we test a hybrid approach where we add a local background subtraction to the host galaxy-subtracted analysis.
+As the results are similar to the default local background estimates, this tells us that the host galaxy light gradient is not the dominant effect here.
+Instead, the host subtraction residuals have comparable structure on these scales, so the local background annulus is responding similarly in both cases.
+We present results from this alternative in Section~\ref{sec:modeling}, noting that the main conclusions of this work remain unchanged.

 While performing photometric validation checks, we noticed that the short-wavelength (SW) medium-band images had mild residual striping effects in the background.
 While the variations are mild, such background variations become important when measuring photometry for objects close to the noise level, and even more so for intrinsically red clusters that are fainter in these blue SW filters.
-We therefore increase the error bars for all SW medium-band flux density measurements (F140M,F162M,F182M,F210M) by 30\% and set the flux to a null value if the SNR is less than unity (i.e., flux = NaN).
+We therefore increase the error bars for all SW medium-band flux density measurements (F140M, F162M, F182M, F210M) by 30\% and set the flux to a null value if the SNR is less than unity (i.e., flux = NaN).
 We experimented with different assumptions (i.e., boosting the flux uncertainties higher, removing all medium-band filters, etc), but this did not significantly change the results.

 The aperture photometry of the Relic itself was performed following the methodology outlined in \citet{Weaver2024} and adopted from the publicly released ``super'' photometric catalog.
 Briefly, aperture photometry is performed on the bCG-subtracted images that are all homogenized to the F444W PSF.
 In the ``super'' catalog, the aperture chosen scales with the spatial extent of the object, ranging from 0.32 arcseconds upwards to 1.4 arcseconds in diameter.
 The aperture diameter adopted for the Relic is 0.48 arcseconds.
 The flux is then scaled to total through aperture corrections that first scale up all filters by the same amount based on the ratio of the flux within the larger Kron radius relative to the circular aperture, and a second correction to account for missing light outside the Kron radius inferred from the empirical F444W PSF curve of growth analysis.
 In this approach, the spectral shape and colors of the Relic correspond to the light within the 0.48 arcsecond diameter.
 The main host galaxy photometry therefore does not overlap spatially with any clusters detected, as they are all located beyond an arcsecond from the center, and can be treated as a distinct photometric analysis.